 The dizzying falls in equity prices seem to have stopped.
 If they restart, it may be time for radical measures.
 This column suggests one motivated by bubble theory.
 The Fed could temporarily guarantee a lower bound for the S&P 500 through targeted purchases of market portfolios via open-market operations and financed by injecting cash.

 The Editors, 18 August 2008

-This freely downloadable book collects the best and most important Vox columns on the subprime crisis.
-Edited by Andrew Felton and Carmen Reinhart, the collection brings together columns that provide invaluable insights into the crisis from the world’s leading experts.
+Edited by Andrew Felton and Carmen Reinhart, this freely downloadable book brings together columns that provide invaluable insights into the crisis from the world’s leading experts.